Qucy/yolo3-tf2/README.md

 #### 4.2 Calculate loss

-After decode prediction result and encode ground truth result then we can start to calculate loss for our model and in YoloV3 the loss can be divided into 4 parts
+After decode prediction result and encode ground truth result then we can start to calculate loss for our model and in YoloV3 the loss can be divided into 3 parts

-- For true positive, the difference between predicted bounding box coordinates and true bounding box coordinates, including (x, y) and (w, h)
+- Coordinate loss, for true positive calculate MSE loss between predicted bounding box coordinates and true bounding box coordinates, including (x, y) and (w, h)
-- For true positive, the difference between predicted object confidence score and 1
+- Object loss, for true positive the calculate BCE loss between predicted object confidence score and 1，for false positive calculate BCE loss between predicted object confidence score and 0.
-- For true positive, the cross entropy loss for object classes
+- Object category loss, calculate the cross entropy loss for object classes